 Social media can give readers a bite-size taste of your persona.
 Make the most of a little space to grow your blog.
 A lot of your audience can come from people wanting to know more about what you have to say.
 Post relevant information and give viewers a taste of your voice.

-What Kind of Things Do Successful Travel Blogs Do?
+What Kind of Things Do Successful Travel sites Do?

-It sounds obvious right?
+It sounds obv, ous right?
 But successful travel bloggers live for what they do.
-The best travel blogs would keep running even if they had zero in their audience.
+The best travel sites would keep running even if they had zero in their audience.
 It’s because they love it.
 That enthusiasm in their posts isn’t exaggerated.
 If you’re not passionate about it, it’s not going to work.
 When you’re excited, so is your audience.

-Run the blog like a business (If that’s what you want it to be)
+Run it like a business (If that’s what you want it to be)

-If you want to make a living travel blogging, treat it like a business.
+If you want to make a living through your site, treat it like a business.
 Because that’s what it is.
-Treat blogging like the job you want it to be.
+Treat content creation like the job you want it to be.

-Successful bloggers see their content as a commodity.
+Successful writers see their content as a commodity.
 Just like with any business, you need to produce a product people want.

 They email and keep in touch with their audience